DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 monetary dynamics as a tool for subsuming knowledge and work?
 Or should we rather come to the conclusion that money can only act as an automator, the essential automator of social life?
-In that case we should conclude that only by subtracting spaces of life from the monetary exchange and codification we can overcome the limit that money is, as a linguistic codification of time, activity and life.
+In that case we should conclude that only by subtracting spaces of life from monetary exchange and codification can we overcome the limit of money, as a linguistic codification of time, activity and life.

-The Occupy movement that exploded in many cities of the world in the year 2011 was essentially an attempt in deconstructing the financial automation of social life, an attempt in suspending the grip of the financial machine over the process of production and distribution of wealth.
+The Occupy movement that exploded in many cities of the world in 2011 was essentially an attempt in deconstructing the financial automation of social life, an attempt in suspending the grip of the financial machine over the process of production and distribution of wealth.
 Despite its widespread effect at the symbolic level, despite its